FaithTech-Austria/permacultr-data-broker/README.md

 ## Set-UP

-- Create a .env file in the project root directory+
+- Create a .env file in the project root directory
 - Here you can store all API keys and other credentials
 - For using the CDS API set **CDS_API_URL** and **CDS_API_KEY**